The city of Bellingham did not hire any of the four finalists from a recent search for a new police chief.

 If you would like to give council members feedback on the process, their contact information is available on the city website at https://cob.org/gov/council/contacts-bios.

 Brooklyn Castellani-Kelsay (they/she) is a second year Interdisciplinary student and newly minted reporter at The Front.
 Their work focuses mainly on community issues in Bellingham and Whatcom County.
-In her spare time she enjoys the outdoors, gardening, music, soccer, and baseball.
-She can be reached at firstname.lastname@example.org or email@example.com
+In her spare time they enjoy the outdoors, gardening, music, soccer, and baseball.
+They can be reached at email@example.com or firstname.lastname@example.org